A New National Commission

-CASEL has joined a growing number of educational organizations across the country in welcoming and applauding the new federal education legislation, the Every Student Succeeds Act (ESSA), which President Obama signed into law on December 10, 2015.
-Particularly important, according to CASEL, are new provisions in the law that support social and emotional learning.
+CASEL has joined a growing number of educational organizations across the country in welcoming and applauding the new federal education legislation, the Every Student Succeeds Act (ESSA), which President Obama signed into law in December 2015.
+Particularly important, according to CASEL, are new provisions in the law that support SEL.
+These include:

-- A broader definition of student success.
-The new law allows more leeway to states and local school districts in defining and assessing student success.
-The law specifically refers to “nonacademic” factors as indicators of accountability.
+A broader definition of student success.
+The new law allows more flexibility to states and local school districts in defining and assessing student success.
+As part of a state’s newly designed accountability system, at least one additional “nonacademic” indicator of school quality/student success is now allowed.
+Indicators must be valid, comparable, reliable, and statewide.
 Student engagement, school climate, and safety, for example, could be among the indicators.

-- Language that encourages schools to “establish learning environments and enhance students’ effective learning skills that are essential for school readiness and academic success.”
-This language appears in two places specifically: in Title II, referring to funds for professional development, and in the new program called Student Support and Academic Enrichment Grants in Title IV.
-This grant program in particular will allow local education agencies the power of selecting and implementing activities for a variety of uses.
+Language that encourages schools to “establish learning environments and enhance students’ effective learning skills that are essential for school readiness and academic success.”
+This language appears in two places: in Title II, referring to funds for professional development for teachers, principals, and other school leaders; and in the new program called Student Support and Academic Enrichment Grants in Title IV, Part A. This grant program will allow local education agencies to select and implement activities for a variety of uses.

-CASEL will continue to be involved in providing guidance, supports, and technical assistance to states and districts across the nation in order to assist with the law’s implementation.
-We will support and advocate for language in the guidelines that promotes the social and emotional competencies of students, with a strong emphasis on evidence-based practice in schools.
-The new law provides the opportunity for states and local districts to support nonacademic factors that impact a student’s overall academic success.
+CASEL will continue to be involved in providing guidance, support, and technical assistance to states and districts across the nation in order to assist with the law’s implementation.

 Other Federal Legislation in Support of SEL